cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

 .. java:constructor:: public UtilizationModelDynamic(Unit unit)
    :outertype: UtilizationModelDynamic

-   Creates a UtilizationModelDynamic with no initial utilization and resource utilization \ :java:ref:`Unit`\  be defined according to the given parameter.
+   Creates a UtilizationModelDynamic with no initial utilization.
+The resource utilization \ :java:ref:`Unit`\  is defined according to the given parameter.

-   The utilization will not be dynamically incremented until that an increment function is defined by the .
+   The utilization won't be dynamically incremented until that an increment function is defined by the .

    :param unit: the \ :java:ref:`Unit`\  that determines how the resource is used (for instance, if resource usage is defined in percentage of the Vm resource or in absolute values)